Force main breaks, spills again on Gleason Rd.

 According to Constantine Village Manager Mark Honeysett, the break was reported at 11:36 a.m., and occurred across the street from a home in the Gleason Road area.

-Honeysett said in a statement it was “far too early” to estimate the flow and how much was spilled, and they have arranged for a company to haul sewage.
-The village is also attempting to locate an excavator to perform repairs at the break as of Monday afternoon.
+Honeysett said in a statement it was “far too early” to estimate the flow and how much was spilled, and they arranged for a company to haul sewage.

+The break and spill also caused Constantine Public Schools to close for the day on Tuesday while repairs were made.
+They were back in session on Wednesday.

 As previously reported in the Commercial-News, in an Aug.
 5 email from the Michigan Department of Environment, Great Lakes, and Energy (EGLE), James Dykstra from EGLE’s water resources division told the village that their top priority “should be ending the sanitary sewer overflow at Gleason Road as soon as possible,” and that the “uncontrolled flow of sewage down a public roadway, through public property, and into a wetland is unacceptable.”